 If you grew up in the era where singers and television performers were constantly flipping the mic cord out of their way so as not to trip over it, you may wonder how this technology works.
 You’d likely be surprised to discover how simple the technology actually is.
 This ease of use along with the cordless convenience are the main reasons cable mics have become a thing of the past.

-Functional Difference Between Cable and Wireless Microphones
+Difference Between Wired and Wireless Microphones

 Key Components of the Wireless Mic System